 Encouraging the Next Generation of Cultural Storytellers

-In keeping with our mission to preserve Detroit’s musical stories and sounds, and on the eve of our second annual music conference in 2014, Detroit Sound Conservancy announced a memorial scholarship for one of Detroit’s most important music journalists: Dan Sicko.
-After a period of outreach, organizing, and fundraising, DSC has partnered with the late writer’s family and Wayne State University’s Department of Communication, to honor his legacy and encourage the next generation of prospective Detroit cultural storytellers for three years beginning in 2017.
+Beginning in 2014, and in keeping with our mission to preserve Detroit’s musical heritage, Detroit Sound Conservancy announced a memorial scholarship for one of Detroit’s most important music journalists: Dan Sicko.
+After a period of outreach, organizing, and fundraising, DSC partnered with the late writer’s family and Wayne State University’s Department of Communication, to honor his legacy and encourage the next generation of prospective Detroit cultural storytellers for three years beginning in 2017.

 Our initial partner in fundraising for this scholarship was record label Ghostly International who printed the initial “Detroit Renegade of Electronic Funk” t-shirt honoring Sicko.
 Proceeds from online sales went to DSC for the scholarship.
 During that period, Ghostly founder Sam Valenti IV said, “The Ghostly team is proud to be a part of remembering our friend Dan and championing his work and life.
 The DSC carries a goal close to our hearts, to make things better.”
 In 2016, DSC took over production and marketing of the Renegade shirt.